dmmnjaws/ASoft-2020-2021-quizzes-tutor-arquitecture-documentation/documentation/module_view_data_model.md

 This entity is a *specialization* of **QuestionDetails** and therefore identifies the concrete type of a question.
 It's identified by a unique Integer id.
 If a **Question** has this entity as the *questionDetails* attribute, it's a multiple choice question.
 Refer to **QuestionDetails** for aditional information
 - **Semantic:** A multiple choice question is a possible type of question.

-*Please refer to the **Rationale's section 1.** below for reasoning on possible future considerations/solutions in the optics of Domain Driven Design.*
+*Please refer to the **Rationale's section 1.** below for reasoning on possible considerations/solutions in the optics of Domain Driven Design.*

 ### <span style="color:#0080ff">MultipleChoiceAnswer</span>
 This entity is a *specialization* of **AnswerDetails** and therefore identifies the concrete type of an answer.
 It's identified by a unique Integer id.
 If a **QuestionAnswer** has this entity as the *answerDetails* attribute, it's a multiple choice answer.
 Refer to **AnswerDetails** for aditional information
 - **Semantic:** A multiple choice answer is a possible type of answer.

-*Please refer to the **Rationale's section 1.** below for reasoning on possible future considerations/solutions in the optics of Domain Driven Design.*
+*Please refer to the **Rationale's section 1.** below for reasoning on possible considerations/solutions in the optics of Domain Driven Design.*

 ### <span style="color:#0080ff">MultipleChoiceAnswerItem</span>
 This entity is a *specialization* of **QuizAnswerItem** and together with it serves an homologue purpose to **MultipleChoiceAnswer** and **AnswerDetails**.
 It's identified by a unique Integer id.